rhomobile/rhomobile-docs/docs/en/edge/rhoconnect/settings.md

 `:bulk_sync_poll_interval`: poll interval setting for bulk data sync, in seconds.

 `:gcm_api_key`: The [API key for Google Cloud Messaging](push-client-setup-android#setting-up-android-google-cloud-messaging).

+`:node_channel_timeout`: The timeout, in seconds, for requests made from ruby framework to node.js.
+The default value is __30 seconds__ and is usually fine but it can be modified using this setting if the network requires more time to respond.

 ## Source settings